 The JFCS oral history archive consists of over 2,000 audio and video testimonies with accompanying documents and transcriptions.
 An additional 55,000 oral histories are available onsite through the USC Shoah Foundation’s Visual History Archive (VHA).
 The JFCS Holocaust Center joins a select group of 85 VHA access sites across the globe.
+Access is also available onsite to Yale University’s Fortunoff Video Archive for Holocaust Testimonies.
 Learn More >

 The JFCS Oral History Project continues to record detailed oral histories with survivors and witnesses to the Holocaust.
 Interviewees include people who lived through concentration camps and forced labor, those who survived in hiding or under false papers, as well as rescuers, liberators, émigrés or refugees, and other witnesses who lived under the Nazi regime.
 These interviews record for posterity a complete picture of the realities of the Holocaust as experienced by individuals living in a multitude of European countries occupied by Nazi Germany.

 Oral history is the systematic collection of living people’s testimony about their own experiences.
 Historians and others have recognized that the personal memories of everyday people– not just those of the rich and famous– have historical importance.

 Holocaust testimonials present textured and individual understanding of one person’s experience of living under Nazi rule.
 These interviews reveal the scope and impact of Nazism on ordinary people and the personal, social, and historical context in which these events took place.

 Excerpts from interviews with camp survivors, children who survived in hiding, liberators, and individuals involved in acts of rescue and resistance are available on this site.
 If you are interested in accessing other interviews, our archives are available to individuals.
 You can contact us at HolocaustCenter@jfcs.org.